 The Rise and Fall of the British Empire and Commonwealth Museum, Heritage, Diversity and the Legacies of Empire, 17 May 2013, Institute for Historical Institute

-Pride, Empire and Postcolionial Approaches at the Museum of London 1976-1993, New Museum Conversations, 24 October 2018, Museum of London
+Pride, Empire and Postcolonial Approaches at the Museum of London 1976-1993, New Museum Conversations, 24 October 2018, Museum of London

 In 2014 I was a member of a multi-skilled team from the Schools of Arts and Department of Computer Science (DCS) at Brunel University, exploring the feasibility of mobile apps for use at museum and heritage sites (iSEE).
 The project was funded by the Technology Strategy Board (66,000GBP) with a remit to explore innovative methods of software development that combine mobile device sensing and experience programming.
 The project aims to create a new platform for experience development, localised business models and smartphone apps.